Guus Offerhaus

-Guus Offerhaus (born 3 January 2001) is a professional footballer who plays as a centre-back for club Telstar.
+Guus Offerhaus (born 3 January 2001) is a professional footballer who plays as a centre-back for club Utrecht.

 Career

 Koninklijke HFC

 Offerhaus began his football career in the youth academies of MOC, HVV Hollandia, Heerenveen, and Emmen, before joining Koninklijke HFC.
 He made his senior debut on the opening matchday of the 2022–23 Tweede Divisie season, starting in a 1–0 home victory against Spakenburg.
 He was a regular starter that season, playing every match and missing only nine minutes of play, as Koninklijke HFC finished seventh, slightly above mid-table.

 Quick Boys

 On 16 November 2022, Offerhaus signed with fellow Tweede Divisie club Quick Boys, set to join them at the start of the 2023–24 season.
 Offerhaus made his debut for Quick Boys on 19 August 2023, in the season's opening match, starting in a 3–1 away victory over De Treffers.
 He was a consistent presence in the lineup throughout the season, starting in every match except one.